Actions of Law Enforcement Officers

 Investigating:

-SCh SU of the Ministry of Internal Affairs of Russia in the Ivanovo region
+Investigative Unit of the Investigative Directorate of the Ministry of Internal Affairs of Russia for the Ivanovo Region

 Articles of Criminal Code of Russian Federation: